nthung1021/Prompt-Demo-Backend/README.md

 Prompt Engineering Demo App - A web application that allow users to test all the prompt techniques (used for AI && LLMs), with detail template for each techniques (both input and output)

-# Add New Prompt Technique — Frontend & Backend Guide
+# Add New Prompt Technique — Backend Guide

 This document explains **how to add a new prompt technique** to the demo app .
 It is written for team members who will implement a new technique (for example: ReAct, RAG, Self-Consistency, PAL).
 Follow the steps below to add the technique cleanly, consistently, and safely.